A childhood dream.

 So we did.
 We sat, listened, and slowly introduced ourselves.
 We were entrusted with names and stories, because these are among the most powerful things a community can share.

-It is meant to be a place where local knowledge meets creative practice; where cultural bearers can share their stories on their own terms, and where artists can engage with culture as something to care for, not extract from.
+It is meant to be a place where local knowledge meets creative practice.
+Where cultural bearers can share their stories on their own terms.
+Where artists can engage with culture as something to care for, not extract from.

-We are stewards ourselves, inviting others to walk with us and discover the intangible wealth that lays in the stories of the elders and our contemporaries.
+We are stewards, inviting others to walk with us and discover the intangible wealth that lays in the stories of the elders and our contemporaries.

 They begin as buds or saplings.